MockingbirdCopycatovich/MockingbirdCopycatovich/README.md

-# 🎮 Hi, I'm <YOUR_NAME>
+# 🎮 Hi, I'm Vlad

-🕹 Game-style GitHub Portfolio
+🕹 Code like a game
-💻 Developer focused on Python, Web & C++
+🎮 Game mechanics, logic puzzles & experiments
-🎯 Exploring programming through games and interactive projects
+🧪 Learning by doing, breaking and fixing

 ---